hivesolutions/appier/doc/access_control.md

 When a user is unable to access a route due to not having privileges, an exception with the 403 error code (forbidden) is raised.
-This error can be handled to forward the user to the login page for example:
+This error can be handled to send the user to the login page for example:

 ```python
 @appier.error_handler(403)